1284 (25th April)

-Isabella took the Tower of London and took control of the government of the country.
+After taking the Tower of London, Isabella took control of the government of the country.
 She arranged for a council of nobles and churchmen to meet and discuss the situation.

 The council of nobility and churchmen met to discuss what to do about the King.
 It was decided that Edward II should be forced to abdicate in favour of his son.